Growth and Development Programme - Maynooth Transfer Pipeline Project

 What is involved in this project?

-Construction of 8.9km of new sewer pipeline from Maynooth Wastewater Pump Station at Dunboyne Road, to Confey in Leixlip.
+- Construction of 8.9 kilometers of new sewer pipeline from Maynooth Wastewater Pump Station at Dunboyne Road, to Confey in Leixlip.

 Maynooth Transfer Pipeline Map